-CDP can document the initial level of impairment against normative data such as gender, age and height, and can measure the progress as the patient gradually improves through the rehabilitation process.
+Computerized dynamic posturography (CDP) can document functional impairments against normative data.
+Following, this technology can measure the progress as the patient gradually improves through the rehabilitation process.

 Immersive virtual reality (VR) offers real-life experiences for patients at any level.
 The immersion and interactivity can improve the patient's experience and thereby their rehabilitation.
 Immersive VR is also capable of stimulating peripheral vision, which is a critical component of visual spatial processing for orientation.

 CDP/IVR™ uses a force plate to measure changes in pressure.
 It is thus indicative of postural control.
 The dynamic function is provided through force-plate rotation, forward and backward translation and visual perturbation.
 The software contains standardized protocols for an objective assessment of the functional impairment and the following rehabilitation.